 Furthermore, even if you have the profile and are working in the exact color space that your printer can output, the CMYK color space is very irregular, meaning that the color maths isn’t as nice as in other spaces.
 Blending modes are different in CMYK as well.

 Finally, working in that specific CMYK space means that the image is stuck to that space.
 If you are preparing your work for different a CMYK profile, due to the paper, printer or ink being different, you might have a bigger gamut with more bright colors that you would like to take advantage of.

 So ideally, you would do the image in RGB, and use all your favorite RGB tools, and let the computer do a conversion to a given CMYK space on the fly, just for preview.
 This is possible, and is what we call ‘’Soft Proofing’’.

-You can toggle soft proofing on any image using Ctrl + Y. Unlike other programs, this is per-view, so that you can look at your image non-proofed and proofed, side by side.
+You can toggle soft proofing on any image using the Ctrl + Y shortcut.
+Unlike other programs, this is per-view, so that you can look at your image non-proofed and proofed, side by side.
 The settings are also per image, and saved into the .kra file.
 You can set the proofing options in.

 There you can set the following options:

 Of these, only the profile is really important.
 This will serve as the profile you are proofing to.
 In a professional print workflow, this profile should be determined by the printing house.